matthew-brett/msc_imaging/assessment_b_faq.md

 My contrast subtracted `inflate` from `cashout`.
-From the order I entered my EVs, `pe1.nii.gz` corresponds to `inflate` and `pe3.nii.gz` corresponds to `cashout`.
+From the order I entered my EVs, `pe1.nii.gz` corresponds to `inflate` and `pe3.nii.gz` corresponds to `cashout` [1].
 So, I'm expecting that, if I take the voxel values in `pe3.nii.gz`, and subtract the matching voxel values in `pe1.nii.gz`, I'll get the same as the `cope1.nii.gz` image.
 We can do this subtraction with `fslmaths`: